 A consistent, monthly audit process does more than just catch one-off errors.
 It helps you identify recurring problems and trends in carrier billing.
 Are you constantly being hit with incorrect address correction fees?
 Are certain surcharges appearing more often?
 Regular reporting and KPIs on this data can reveal deeper issues in your shipping process or with your carrier’s billing practices, allowing you to address them at the source.

-Using Technology to Prevent Billing Mistakes
+How Technology Can Prevent Carrier Billing Mistakes

 Manually checking every line of a carrier invoice is a massive time sink, and let’s be honest, it’s nearly impossible to catch every mistake.
 For high-volume shippers, even small, recurring errors can add up to thousands of dollars in lost revenue.
 This is where technology becomes your best friend.
 The right tools can automate the tedious work of auditing and even prevent errors from happening in the first place, ensuring you only pay for the services you actually receive.